ghoulmann/rest-jargon-file/jargon-4.4.7-sphinx/source/concordance/F.rst

 **frink**: /frink/, v.

 The unknown ur-verb, fill in your own meaning.
-Found esp. on the Usenet newsgroup ``alt.fan.lemurs``, where it is said that the lemurs know what ‘frink’ means, but they aren't telling.
+Found esp. on the Usenet newsgroup "alt.fan.lemurs", where it is said that the lemurs know what ‘frink’ means, but they aren't telling.
 Compare `gorets <../G/gorets.html>`__.